topofocus/active-orient/README.md

 To start you need a ruby 2.x Installation and a working OrientDB-Instance.
-Install the Gem the usual way  ( http://bundler.io )
+Install the Gem the usual way

-For a quick start, open an irb-session
+For a quick start, go to the home directory of the package and start an irb-session

 ```ruby
   require 'bundler/setup'